SEX THERAPY

 Whenever I've heard women talk or write about the issue of whether penis

 size matters, most say that it does.
-Oh, wait, I do remember one woman
+Oh, wait, I do remember

-who said it didn't matter---her husband's 7 inches were enough for her
+who said it didn't matter---her husband's 7 inches were enough for

 small, petite frame.
-I would kill for 7 inches, yet if a petite woman
+I would kill for 7 inches, yet if a petite

 wants 7 inches, what chance do I have?
-What future do I have except to
+What future do I have

 masturbate and fall asleep holding a pillow and imagining it is a woman